Forricide/still-feel-alive/Chapter 12.md

 It's overwhelming, to be paying attention, taking in so much information, when the people and sounds and smells are crushing her.
 She retreats into herself.
 As deep as is safe.

-When she finally re-emerges: "That's what we have.
+When she finally re-emerges, it's to the sound of a surprisingly calm voice: "That's what we have.
 I need to ask again: Are you sure you want to do this?"

 Her head moves involuntarily, another nod.
 She barely remembers the first.